jacksonrodri/vote_abroad/content/en/pages/fwab.md

 ---
 **Is there a possibility your official ballot won't get to you in time to meet the ballot return deadlines?**

-**VOTE NOW using the Federal Write-In Absentee Ballot (FWAB).
-This Backup Ballot is specifically for overseas voters!**
+**VOTE NOW using the Backup Ballot--the Federal Write-In Absentee Ballot (FWAB)--specifically for overseas voters!**

 *52 USC section 20303*